omise/omise-flask-example/README.md

 To create a charge using `omise-python`, we call `omise.Charge.create` which accepts several parameters, of which `token`, `amount`, and `currency` are required.
 The `amount` and `currency` are retrieved from the session cart and the configured `STORE_CURRENCY`, respectively.

-Optionally, we are adding several parameters, `ip`, `description`, and `return_uri`, all of which are highly recommended.
+Optionally, we are adding several parameters, `ip`, `description`, and `return_uri`, all of which are technically optional, but highly recommended.
+`ip` and `description` hold the customer IP and a description of the cart contents to help in Omise's automated fraud analysis.
+Most payment methods require a redirection to an authorization service, `return_uri` holds the URI to which the customer must be redirected after authorization.

 We are also passing a [custom metadata parameter](https://www.omise.co/store-your-data-on-omise-with-the-metadata-api).
 This object can be any shape, and I am using it to log the app that made this charge ("Omise Flask"), the current cart contents, and the `order_id` I generated above.

+After creating a charge, the result is passed to a processing function (`process`) which will decide what to do next.

 ```python
 chrg = omise.Charge.create(